Edit on GitHub

 Run SLAM Node

-Open a new terminal from Remote PC with Ctrl + Alt + T and run the SLAM node.
-Gmapping SLAM method is used by default.
+Open a new terminal on the Remote PC with Ctrl + Alt + T and run the SLAM node.
+The Gmapping SLAM method is used by default.

 $ export TURTLEBOT3_MODEL=burger